vishalbelsare/latigo/README.md

 Latigo is a service that is responsible for continuously running machine learning algorithms on a set of input sensor data to predict the next datapoint in sensor data.
 This is useful to do predictive maintenance for production equipment.

-The basic operation followsa the following steps:
+The basic operation follows these steps:
 - Follow a predefined schedule to determine when prediction should occur.
-- Fetches meta data about which data sources and ML models to use from Gordo.
+- Fetches meta data about which data sources and ML models to use from [Gordo](/equinor/gordo-components).
 - Fetches the source sensor data from the timeseries API.
 - Uses Gordo to generate the predictions.
 - Persists the resulting predictions back to the timeseries API.

-This project has been based on the original prototype project "ioc-gordo-oracle" ( https://github.com/equinor/ioc-gordo-oracle ) and has since evolved to support other needs and technical dependencies.
+This project has been based on the original prototype project [ioc-gordo-oracle] ( /equinor/ioc-gordo-oracle ) and has since evolved to support other needs and technical dependencies.

 ## Architecture